Itzehoe

 Itzehoe (/de/; Itzhoe) is a town in Schleswig-Holstein in northern Germany.

 As the capital of the district Steinburg, Itzehoe is located on the Stör, a navigable tributary of the Elbe, 51 km (31.7 mi) northwest of Hamburg and 24 km (14.9 mi) north of Glückstadt.
 The population is about 32,530.

+Toponymy

+Itzehoe Castle was first mentioned in 1168 as "Echeho".
+The town of Itzehoe (‘Opidium Ekeho’) was first mentioned by Saxo Grammaticus in 1196.
+Later it was mentioned again as ‘de Ezeho’.
+The meaning of the name is still disputed today.
+The component -hoe seems most likely to describe an elevation or raised river bend and to be related to the -Hoo, -ho or -hoe names found in England ('Sutton Hoo', 'Ivinghoe').
+The first part, 'Etze-', 'Eche-' or 'Itze-', is associated either with a pasture or the Old Saxon word for 'oak'.